-Children and Young People with Disabilities
+4.1.5 Children and Young People with Disabilities

-A need for assistance with daily activities represents a measure of disability within a population.
-In 2016, 762 (1.25%) children and young people aged 0-25 years reported requiring assistance with core activities, which is lower when compared to the Greater Melbourne area.
-The following table shows the breakdown of those requiring assistance with core activities by age group.
+A need for assistance with daily activities represents a measure of disability in a population.
+In 2016, 762 (1.25%) children and young people aged 0-25 years' reported requiring assistance with core activities, which is lower compared to Greater Melbourne.
+The following table shows the breakdown of those requiring assistance with core activities per age group.